-This draft general permit is intended to outline the requirements for WWTFs to release wastewater into surface waters of the state.
+This draft general permit is intended to outline the requirements for WWTFs to release treated wastewater into surface waters of the state that have a (9) or (9), (10) beneficial use.
 The draft general permit contains discharge requirements and limits that are based on technology and water quality considerations, and other conditions applicable to the types of discharges generated by WWTF activities.